Keerthi-M/JavaScript-Promises-Async_Await/README.md

 # JavaScript-Promises-Async_Await
-Promises and Async Await concepts of JavaScript are used to solve the problems defined in this repository.
+<p> Promises and Async Await concepts of JavaScript are used to solve the problems defined in this repository. </p>
-###  Problem description solved in this repository:
+## Problem description solved in this repository:
 <h3> 1.
 Promises </h4>
 Description:
 Define a function which returns a string as a promise.
 If the